Life with a factory stereo

 Adding amps and subs to your factory system

-If you're keeping the factory radio but installing new amps, speakers, and subs, Crutchfield offers a wide variety of processors for this type of installation.
-For instance, the Alpine PXA-H800 processor can tap into virtually any factory system giving you extensive equalization capabilities and allowing you to add amplifiers and subwoofers.
+If you're keeping the factory radio but installing new amps, speakers, and subs, Crutchfield offers a wide variety of sound processors for this type of installation.
+Many models can tap into virtually any factory system, which will give you extensive equalization capabilities and allow you to add amplifiers and subwoofers.

 Bass, where art thou?